opentdf/docs/docs/components/authorization/entity_resolution/overview.md

 }
 ```

-Below is an example response to the above requests:
+Below is an example response to the above request:
 ```
 {
   "entity_chains": [